aajjbb/wordpress-dump/README.md

 	Parallel::ForkManager;

 Usage:
-	perl wordpress-dump.pl url folder
+	perl script.pl example.com/path/to/images folder

 url: the url of the blog you want to dump
 folder: the folder you want to store the images

 TODO:
-	In case of repeated images (difered by resolution) stand with maximum (or minumum) resolution Download images in multithread
+	In case of repeated images (difered by resolution) stand with maximum (or minumum) resolution

 CHANGES:
 	Added Parallel::ForkManager to parallelize image download